Solutions

 All contracts should have a payment schedule that outlines when payments are due.
 It can be based on specific dates, project milestones, or other predetermined events.

-For instance, a contract might stipulate that 30% of the total amount is due upon signing the contract, with additional payments due at certain project milestones.
+For instance, a contract might stipulate that 30 per cent of the total amount is due upon signing the contract, with additional payments due at certain project milestones.

 This provides clarity when it comes to making and collecting payments, ensuring that all parties know when to expect payments to be made.
 It also protects parties in the event of non-payment since the schedule was outlined clearly in the contract itself.